 The evening is for a gourmet visit.
 Our lovely hosts take us to a famous hot pot place.
 Slightly resembling the French fondue, you receive two bouillons (spicy and milk-based) and you can order the ingredients you would like to dip into the bouillons – ranging from different kinds of fresh meat (I recommend goat) to all kinds of delectable vegetables.

 The Chinese lotus flower is edible and is a real treat.
 In addition, you can fill a bowl with a throng of sauces – garlic, peanut, sweet and sour, coriander, to name a few – with which to garnish your boiled delicacies.
 Make sure you get enough green ice tea to put out the fire in your mouth as the spicy broth is quite piquant.

 The Great Wall of China – a World Miracle

 Another must-visit place is the magnificent Great Wall of China(万里长城).
 The Badaling part of it is the closest to Beijing and on the next day, we are regally seated in a bus where we curiously suck in the scenery from the window.

 After arriving at the foot of the mountain and in order to get on top, we take a small chain train.
 Probably the Mandarin language has better words to describe the fascinating view when you are on the top of the hills.
 We are speechless before this world wonder.

-We decide that walking all the way will take years, so we just admire the views and head back to Beijing, not missing an opportunity to bargain for T-shirts, with “I have climbed the Great Wall” on them, on our way down.
+We decide that walking all the way will take years.
+Thus, we just admire the views and head back to Beijing, not missing an opportunity to bargain for T-shirts, with “I have climbed the Great Wall” on them.
 Thanks to Zhen, we get a sound discount and go back happy.